oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 </details>

-  1. In the storefront application, navigate to the package **data** and open the class **MinimumChange.java**
+  1. In the storefront project, navigate to the package `data` and open the class `MinimumChange.java`

-  2. Make the class **ApplicationScoped**, so only one instance no matter how often it's used in the application by adding an annotation to the class:
+  2. Make the class `ApplicationScoped`, so only one instance no matter how often it's used in the application by adding an annotation to the class:

   -  `@ApplicationScoped`